 I recently wrote a summary about push on iOS in the xmpp.org wiki.

-See over here for all the technical details and links to the documentation.
 I also talked about that topic in my talk “Modern XMPP - A story based on Monal” linked on the About page over here.

 For convenience I’d like to summarize some parts of that wiki entry in this blog-post, too.